raymond-w-ko/omegacomplete.vim/README.md

 First is the concept of "index points."
 For instance, in Title Case Completion, "MyAwesomeVariable"'s "index points" are the capital letters and first letter, namely "M", "A", "V".
-In the case of Underscore Completion, "foo\_bar\_fizz\_buzz" the "index points" are the the first letter and the letters following the underscores.
+In the case of Underscore Completion "foo\_bar\_fizz\_buzz"'s "index points" are the the first letter and the letters following the underscores.
 So, they would be "f", "b", "f", "b".

 Second, we can assign a "depth" to these index points, which just means how many letters